Goodbye Mike – one year further on.

 A postcard from my father, from Tehran in the 1960’s.
 He was abroad much of the year with his work, which took him to many of the same places that I later visited as a wandering street musician

 We took his advice, and arrived in a Tehran which seemed relatively peaceful, if a little tense.
 The most memorable first impression was the double-decker Leyland buses, which seemed to have been exported from UK minus the safety warning about no standing-passengers on the upper deck!
 An attempt at busking in a park in the centre of town drew a large crowd round us, which was then dispersed by truncheon-wielding police, who contented themselves with kicking our guitar case when they saw that the centre of attraction was only two hippies playing some music.
-(The more things change… we really felt quite at home!)
+(The more things change, the more they stay the same… we really felt quite at home!)

 An artisan at work in Isfahan in a more peaceful time